codeclimate/codeclimate-rubocop/config/contents/style/eval_with_location.md

     RUBY

 This cop works only when a string literal is given as a code string.
-No offence is reported if a string variable is given as below:
+No offense is reported if a string variable is given as below:

 ### Example:
     # not checked